 3.2 Feed Consumption (FC)

-The mean feed consumption (g/bird) of birds during the pre-starter phase (0-1 week of age) fed with T4 diet was significantly (P<0.05) higher compared to all other treatment groups.
+The mean feed consumption (g/bird) of birds during the pre-starter phase (0-1 week of age) fed with T4 diet was significantly (P<0.05) higher compared to all other treatment groups (Table 2).
 However, no significant differences were noticed among T1, T2, T3, T5 and T6 groups.
 The mean feed consumption (g/bird) of birds during the starter phase (2-3 weeks of age) fed with different treatment diets did not differ significantly among all the treatment groups.
 However, the highest feed consumption (FC2-3) was observed in T6 followed by T4, T1, T5, T2 and T3 groups.
 The mean feed consumption(g/bird) of birds during the finisher phase (4-6 weeks of age) fed with different treatment diets did not differ significantly among all the treatment groups.
 However, the highest feed consumption (FC4-6) was observed in T2 followed by T4, T3, T1, T6 and T5 groups.
 The overall mean feed consumption (g/bird) of birds during the entire experimental period fed with different treatment diets did not differ significantly among each other.
 However, the highest overall feed consumption was observed in T4 group followed by T2, T6, T1, T3 and T5 groups.
 The findings of present study were in accordance with Bonsu et al. (2012), Adeyemo and Akanmu (2012), Alam et al. (2015), Ali and Rebh (2017, Deka et al. (2019), Aiyedun et al. (2020), Mali et al. (2020), Hossain et al. (2021), Solanki et al. (2021) and Almamury (2024) who also found non-significant differences in the feed consumption of birds during entire experimental period.
 Contrary to the present findings, Akintomide and Onibi (2018), Beg et al. (2018), Ubua et al. (2019), Ampode and Asimpen (2021) and Nath et al. (2023) reported a significant (P<0.05) decrease in the total feed consumption of the birds supplemented with NLP diets as compared to the birds fed on control diet.

 Table 2: Phase wise mean feed consumption (g) of broilers fed with different treatment diets